 - Damage paths of tornadoes can be in excess of one mile wide and 50 miles long.

 What to Do During A Tornado Warning:

 - Go to a room or corridor in the innermost part of a building at the lowest level possible.
-For a list of the severe weather shelter areas on campus, click here.
+Click here for a list of the severe weather shelter areas for Residence Halls and Non-Residential Buildings.